Your May Homestead Guide: What to Do This Month

 How do I integrate new chicks with my existing flock without bloodshed?

-The key is patience and size.
-Never introduce chicks that are significantly smaller than adult hens — wait until they’re at least two-thirds adult size.
+the trick is patience and size.
+Never introduce chicks that are significantly smaller than adult hens, wait until they’re at least two-thirds adult size.
 Use the “look but don’t touch” method: keep new birds visible but physically separated for at least a week so everyone can adjust.
 Provide multiple food and water stations so older hens can’t monopolize resources.
 Add hiding spots and visual barriers in the run.
 Some pecking is normal and necessary for establishing order, but separate any bird that draws blood.

 Should I prune tomato suckers?